authzed/spicedb/docs/spicedb.md

       --datastore-tx-overlap-strategy string                                  strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (CockroachDB driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
       --datastore-watch-buffer-length uint16                                  how large the watch buffer should be before blocking (default 1024)
       --datastore-watch-buffer-write-timeout duration                         how long the watch buffer should queue before forcefully disconnecting the reader (default 1s)
+      --datastore-watch-change-buffer-maximum-size string                     how much memory to reserve for the watch change buffer, either as a quantity of bytes (e.g. 5Gi) or a percentage of available memory (e.g. 50%). if this value is exceeded, the watch will error and must be restarted. (default "15%")
       --datastore-watch-connect-timeout duration                              how long the watch connection should wait before timing out (CockroachDB driver only) (default 1s)
       --otel-endpoint string                                                  OpenTelemetry collector endpoint - the endpoint can also be set by using enviroment variables
       --otel-insecure                                                         connect to the OpenTelemetry collector in plaintext